svenhartz/calendar/README.md

 There are several ways how to build this project.

 1. Install Flutter and Dart.
-Read https://flutter.dev/docs/get-started/install to get started for your operating system
+   - Read https://flutter.dev/docs/get-started/install to get started for your operating system

 2. Set up an editor
-Read https://flutter.dev/docs/get-started/editor to get started
+   - Read https://flutter.dev/docs/get-started/editor to get started

 The recommended way to build this project is via Android Studio
 1. Download Android Studio: https://developer.android.com/studio
-2. Install the Flutter and Dart plugins
+2. Install the Flutter and Dart plugins.
 To install these:

-   2.1 Start Android Studio.
+   1. Start Android Studio.
-   2.2 Open plugin preferences (Configure > Plugins as of v3.6.3.0 or later).
+   2. Open plugin preferences (Configure > Plugins as of v3.6.3.0 or later).
-   2.3 Select the Flutter plugin and click Install.
+   3. Select the Flutter plugin and click Install.
-   2.4 Click Yes when prompted to install the Dart plugin.
+   4. Click Yes when prompted to install the Dart plugin.
-   2.5 Click Restart when prompted.
+   5. Click Restart when prompted.

 3. Start Android Studio and choose 'Project from version control'
 4. Paste github url into URL: https://github.com/svenhartz/calendar.git and click 'clone'